Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 [@getdns]) then they could in principle help to identify a specific user.
 Users may want to use only the defaults to avoid this issue.

-Whilst there are known attacks on older versions of TLS the most recent recommendations [@RFC7525] and the development of TLS 1.3 [@RFC8446] largely mitigate those.
+Whilst there are known attacks on older versions of TLS, the most recent recommendations [@RFC7525] and the development of TLS 1.3 [@RFC8446] largely mitigate those.